-Starting in 2022, Works in Public has been re-conceived as a two-year intensive course of study, with Year One dedicated to seminars on the history and contemporary understanding of public sculpture, the study of sculptural concepts, proposal and presentation methods, site analysis, fabrication processes, engineering, and studio visits.
+Two-Year Course: Starting in the fall of 2022, the first year will be dedicated to seminars on the history and contemporary understanding of public sculpture, the study of sculptural concepts, proposal and presentation methods, site analysis, fabrication processes, engineering, and studio visits.
 This year culminates in the creation of a proposal for a full-scale public artwork.
-Year Two will be dedicated to the fabrication process of selected proposals, culminating in the installation of the artwork in Riverside Park at 145th Street for a one year public exhibition.
+The second year will be dedicated to the fabrication process of selected proposals, culminating in the installation of the artwork in Riverside Park at 145th Street for a one-year public exhibition in the summer of 2024.
+The course will offer biweekly seminars, welcoming guest lecturers and critics.
+It will include visits to public art sites and artists’ studios, discussions, recommended readings, assignments, and consultations.
+There will be additional meetings as needed.

 Thank You to Our Sponsors